 How Burger King Is Attacking Their Relevance Problem

-For over a decade, Burger King has experienced mismanagement of relevance challenge by a series of “new” owners.
-Menus were not suitable for large, important segments such as women, families and the health conscious.
+For over a decade, Burger King has experienced mismanagement of relevance challenges by a series of “new” owners.
+Menus were not suitable for large, important segments such as women, families and the health-conscious.
 At one point it was all about the young male and their burgers, but even this group was attracted to new fries/burgers/shakes concepts with attractive personalities and/or local connections.
 The experience was inconsistent and at times disappointing.
-The advertising and the “King” symbol was ineffective and even strange even to the young male.
+The advertising and the “King” symbol were ineffective and even strange even to the young male.
 For many in the broad market that needed to be served, Burger King was simply irrelevant.

 The effort to dig itself out of a relevance hole looks promising.
 It addresses the major relevance issues —understanding who is the target segment and their changing tastes, making sure the offering is what they are looking to buy, communicating in a way that fosters relationships, and adding energy through innovation.
 Other established brands that face similar relevance challenges could learn from Burger King’s efforts.